When the stimulus turns GO (green circle), respond as fast as you can. When it shows NO-GO (red square), do nothing.

 The Go/No-Go task is ideal for adults looking to train focus, impulse control, and mental discipline through short, demanding sessions.
 Regular practice can improve attention regulation and response accuracy over time.

-Affiliate Disclosure: This section contains affiliate links.
-As an Amazon Associate, we may earn a small commission from qualifying purchases at no extra cost to you.
-This helps keep the site free and enjoyable for everyone.
+Affiliate Disclosure: As an Amazon Associate we earn from qualifying purchases at no extra cost to you.